nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 to handle that specific event.
 - If there is function to handle an event, the function is added to the execution stack.
-## 16 - What About Asynchronous Callbacks
-**Asynchronous** - executed more than one at a time.
-What is happening inside JS engine is synchronous.
-Its just the browser is putting things asynchronously in the event queue.

-**Event queue** - events like click and others are placed in the queue.
-And this queue starts to get processed in the order it happened only when execution stack is empty.

 ## 02. Types and Operators
 ### Dynamic Typing